 The backpropagation algorithm is a method of learning weights in a multilayer feedback neural network.
 As such, it requires the definition of a network structure of one or more layers where one layer is fully connected to the next layer.
 A standard network structure is an input layer, a hidden layer, and an output layer.
 The method mainly concerns the adaptation of the weights to the calculated error in the presence of input patterns, and the method is applied behind the output layer of the network to the input layer.

 The following algorithm provides a pseudocode to prepare a network using the backpropagation method.
-A weight is initialized for each entry plus an additional weight for a constant bias entry which is almost always set to 1.0.
-The activation of a single neuron on a given input model is calculated as follows:
+A weight is initialized for each input plus an additional weight for a constant bias input which is almost always set to 1.0.
+The activation of a single neuron on a given input pattern is calculated as follows:

 where n is the number of weights and entries, x_ki is the k-th attribute on the i-th entry pattern, and w_bias is the bias weight.
 A logistic (sigmoid) transfer function is used to calculate the output of a neuron in [0; 1] and provides non-linearities between the input and output signals: 1 / (1 + exp (-a)), where a represents the activation of neurons.